 - A. Purpose.
-Protect those shoreline areas that are relatively free of human influence, and/or that include intact or minimally degraded shoreline functions intolerant of human use.
-Only very low intensity uses are allowed in order to maintain the ecological functions and ecosystem-wide processes. - B. Designation Criteria.
-Shorelines shall be designated Natural when any of the following characteristics apply: - 1.
-The shoreline is ecologically intact and currently performing an important, irreplaceable function or ecosystem-wide process that would be damaged by human activity. - 2.
-The shoreline is considered to represent ecosystems and geologic types that are of particular scientific and educational interest. - 3.
+To pProtect those shoreline areas that are relatively free of human influence, and/or that include intact or minimally degraded shoreline functions intolerant of human use.
+Only very low intensity uses are allowed in order to maintain the ecological functions and ecosystem-wide processes.
+Restoration of degraded shorelines should be planned within this environment. - B. Designation Criteria.
+Shorelines shall be designated Natural when any of the following characteristics apply: Shorelines having a unique asset or feature considered valuable for its natural or original condition that is relatively intolerant of intensive human use are assigned a "natural" shoreline designation.
+This includes shorelines both in and out of the UGA or LAMIRD when any of the following characteristics apply: - 1.
+The shoreline is ecologically intact and currently performing an important, irreplaceable function or ecosystem-wide process that would be damaged by human activity. ÷ or - 2.
+The shoreline is considered to represent ecosystems and geologic types that are of particular scientific and educational interest.; - 3.
 The shoreline is unable to support new development or uses without significant adverse impacts to ecological functions or risk to human safety. - 4.
 The shoreline includes largely undisturbed portions of shoreline areas such as wetlands, estuaries, unstable bluffs, coastal dunes, spits, and ecologically intact shoreline habitats. - 5.
-The shoreline retains the majority of their natural shoreline functions, as evidenced by shoreline configuration and the presence of native vegetation. - 6.
-The shoreline is generally free of structural shoreline modifications, structures, and intensive human uses.
+The shoreline Rretains the majority of their natural shoreline functions, as evidenced by shoreline configuration and the presence of native vegetation. - 6.
+The shoreline is Generally free of structural shoreline modifications, structures, and intensive human uses.

 - 1. Any use that would substantially degrade or result in a net loss of ecological functions or natural character of the shoreline area should not be allowed.
 The following new uses should not be allowed: commercial, industrial and non-water-oriented recreation. - 2.
 Any alteration should be designed with low impact development methods, or be capable of restoration to the natural condition, where feasible.
-New development or significant vegetation removal that would reduce the capability of vegetation to perform normal ecological functions should not be allowed. - 3.
-Single-family residences, roads, parking areas and utility corridors may be allowed as a conditional use only if they cannot be located outside the Natural Designation or shoreline jurisdiction, provided that the density and intensity of such use is limited to protect ecological functions and is consistent with the purpose of the designation. - 4.
-Low-intensity, water-oriented recreational access, scientific, historical, cultural, educational research uses may be allowed provided that no significant ecological impact on the area will result.
+New development or significant vegetation removal that would reduce the capability of vegetation to perform normal ecological functions should not be allowed.

-5. Restoration of degraded shorelines should be planned within this environment.
+- 3. Single-family residences, roads, parking areas and utility corridors may be allowed as a conditional use only if they cannot be located outside the Natural Designation or shoreline jurisdiction, provided that the density and intensity of such use is limited to protect ecological functions and is consistent with the purpose of the designation. - 4.
+Low-intensity, water-oriented recreational access, scientific, historical, cultural, educational research uses may be allowed provided that no significant ecological impact on the area will result. - 5.
+Restoration of degraded shorelines should be planned within this environment.